sass/sass/proposal/module-system.md

 In addition to namespacing, there are a few important differences between `@use` and `@import`:

-* `@use` only executes a stylesheet once, no matter how many times it's used.
+* `@use` only executes a stylesheet and includes its CSS once, no matter how many times that stylesheet is used.
 * `@use` only makes names available in the current stylesheet, as opposed to globally.
 * Members whose names begin with `-` or `_` are private to the current stylesheet with `@use`.
-* If one stylesheet includes an `@extend`, it's only applied to stylesheets it imports, not stylesheets that import it.
+* If a stylesheet includes `@extend`, that extension is only applied to stylesheets it imports, not stylesheets that import it.

 Note that placeholder selectors are *not* namespaced, but they *do* respect privacy.